|You are here: Main / Community Services / section8overview|

 For admission and eligibility requirements, click here.

-For information for prospective and active Section 8 Housing Choice Voucher Program landlords, property managers, and owners of rental property, view the 2011 Landlord Presentation.
+For information for prospective and active Section 8 Housing Choice Voucher Program landlords, property managers, and owners of rental property, view the Landlord Presentation (power point presentation)

 For more information on the Housing Choice Voucher program (Section 8) click here.